Monetization best practices

 • Always include a Zipper step so users can download everything at once.

-• Add an Objects widget so advanced users can copy raw JSON (bonus: easier debugging).
+• Add an Objects widget so advanced users can copy raw JSON (and it makes debugging easier for you).

 • If you rely on user datasets, enforce file counts (min, max, dataset: true) to avoid midway failures or poor results.